0xRoqeeb/writeups/permx/permx.md

 # Permx CTF Write-up
+by Roqeeb

 ## Introduction

-In this write-up, we detail the steps taken to compromise the "Permx" box from htb, the lab was straightforward and very beginner friendly ,this is a writeup of how i exploited it
+In this write-up, i covered the steps taken to compromise the "Permx" box from htb, the lab was straightforward and very beginner friendly ,this is a writeup of how i exploited it

 ### Target Overview